andreafernandes/Example-of-a-Text-Mining-Application/README.md

 # Text Mining for Non-Professionals.

-# Example: Using Text Mining to Code someone's appetite as "good" or "bad".
+## Basic Example: Using Text Mining to Code appetite (variable) in a dataset as "good" or "bad".